 Still sometimes used in fiction, often set in the Asian parts of the world and California; the common joke here is that everytime you see a car do something incredibly stupid (as opposed to incredibly dangerous or obnoxious), chances are the driver is a woman.
 With a high probability of them being Asian.
 It's also very popular in the comments sections of car accident videos on sites like YouTube.

-There is a slight dose of Truth in Television to this: due to evolutionary reasons women tend to have slightly worse spatial reasoning skills than men, the men however more than make up for this by risky behavior.
+There is a slight dose of Truth in Television to this: due to evolutionary reasons women tend to have slightly worse spatial reasoning skills than men, but men however more than make up for this by risky behavior.
 Statistically speaking, women are more likely to scratch your car on the parking lot, men are more likely to drive past a red light and into you at 100kmph.
-Women have slightly more accidents but those tend to be far less serious than mens.
-In locales where insurance companies are allowed to give different premiums for men and women, women's premiums will be less than mens as the overall cost to the insurance company of covering women is actually lower than the equivalent men.
+Women have slightly more accidents but those tend to be far less serious than men's.
+In locales where insurance companies are allowed to give different premiums for men and women, women's premiums will be less than men's as the overall cost to the insurance company of covering women is actually lower than the equivalent men.
 And many women, especially women with commuter jobs, hate driving - they may do it out of sheer necessity, but for many women the men's reckless love for cars and driving appears somewhat psychotic.
-Also occurs in poorer societies where the average family has only one car and the fathers tend to log most of the wheel-time.
+This also occurs in poorer societies where the average family has only one car and the fathers tend to log most of the wheel-time.
 Also, from the late 1940s to roughly the mid 1960s, women did tend to be poorer drivers than men of the same age, simply because they usually learned later in life, from poorer instructors (their husbands, rather than professionals), and until the two-car family became commonplace, had less opportunity to practice, as noted previously.
 Also, before power steering became universal, driving required a certain amount of upper-body strength.
 Even during that period, though, this trope was at best a considerable exaggeration of the actuality.